withings-sdk/withings-sdk-sample-android/README.md

 }
 ```

-## Usage
+## Add the library permissions

-For starters, you will need some application permissions for the library to work.
+You will need some application permissions for the library to work.

 ```xml
 <uses-permission android:name="android.permission.BLUETOOTH" />